 With the rental car I would pay attention in any case to a full coverage insurance without any deductibles!
 Accidents don’t necessarily happen all the time (we haven’t encountered any).
 But due to the narrow streets, even in towns like Positano, and the difficult parking situation everywhere, your car can easily get scratches.
 Judging by the condition of the rental cars at our rental, a renowned car rental company with good cars usually, it happens a lot!

 It’s better to spend a little more, before you end up with a large bill later!
-We have picked up the car after our stay in Naples in town and then headed off to the Amalfi Coast.
-Do not rent a car for Naples, the traffic is messy, and most companies will require you to leave your car only in guarded parking lots due to the risk of theft.
+We have picked up the car after we finished our stay in Naples.
+Some rental companies have offices near the main station in the city.
+We picked up our car there and then headed straight to the Amalfi Coast from there.
+Do not rent a car for your stay in Naples!
+The traffic is messy, and most companies will require you to leave your car only in guarded parking lots due to the risk of theft.
+You’ll get around by public transport, Uber, cab etc. anyway and you’ll save yourself a lot of headache!

 From Naples to Salerno: More tips for the Amalfi Coast